Skip to main content

 Technical Analysis

-CVE-2025-49407 is a high-severity reflected Cross-Site Scripting (XSS) vulnerability identified in the Houzez WordPress theme developed by favethemes, affecting versions up to 4.1.1.
-The vulnerability arises due to improper neutralization of user-supplied input during web page generation, classified under CWE-79.
-Reflected XSS occurs when malicious input sent via HTTP requests is immediately included in the response page without adequate sanitization or encoding, allowing attackers to inject and execute arbitrary JavaScript code in the context of the victim's browser.
-This can lead to session hijacking, credential theft, redirection to malicious sites, or unauthorized actions performed on behalf of the user.
+CVE-2025-49407 is a high-severity reflected Cross-Site Scripting (XSS) vulnerability identified in the favethemes Houzez WordPress theme, affecting versions up to and including 4.1.1.
+The vulnerability stems from improper neutralization of user-supplied input during web page generation, classified under CWE-79.
+Reflected XSS occurs when malicious scripts injected via crafted URLs or input fields are immediately reflected back in the HTTP response without proper sanitization or encoding, enabling attackers to execute arbitrary JavaScript in the context of the victim's browser session.
+This can lead to session hijacking, credential theft, defacement, or redirection to malicious sites.
 The CVSS v3.1 base score of 7.1 reflects a high severity, with an attack vector of network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), but requiring user interaction (UI:R).
-The scope is changed (S:C), indicating that the vulnerability can affect resources beyond the vulnerable component.
-The impact metrics indicate low confidentiality (C:L), integrity (I:L), and availability (A:L) impacts, consistent with typical reflected XSS scenarios.
-No known exploits are currently reported in the wild, and no official patches or updates have been linked yet.
-However, given the widespread use of the Houzez theme in real estate websites, this vulnerability poses a significant risk if exploited, especially through phishing or social engineering to lure users into clicking crafted URLs.
-Attackers could leverage this vulnerability to steal cookies, perform actions as authenticated users, or deliver further malware payloads.
+The scope is changed (S:C), indicating the vulnerability can affect resources beyond the vulnerable component.
+The impact affects confidentiality, integrity, and availability at a low level individually but collectively significant.
+No known exploits are currently reported in the wild, and no patches have been linked yet, indicating a window of exposure.
+The vulnerability is particularly critical for websites using the Houzez theme, which is popular in real estate and property listing sectors, where user trust and data integrity are paramount.
+Attackers could craft malicious links that, when clicked by users or administrators, execute scripts that compromise user sessions or manipulate displayed content.

 Potential Impact